Environment Agency Abu Dhabi: History

-In 1989, the National Avian Research Centre (NARC) was established as a conservation, research and captive breeding organisation in Abu Dhabi.
+In 1989, the National Avian Research Centre (NARC) was established as a conservation, research, and captive breeding organisation in Abu Dhabi.
 In 1996, it was renamed the Environmental Research and Wildlife Development Agency (ERWDA).
 In 2005, ERWDA became known as the Environment Agency – Abu Dhabi (EAD) and was chaired by the Crown Prince of the Emirate of Abu Dhabi, Sheikh Mohamed bin Zayed Al Nahyan.

 The Environment Agency – Abu Dhabi (EAD) is chaired by Hamdan Bin Zayed Al Nahyan.
 The Vice Chairman is Mohamed Ahmed Al Bowardi.
-Razan Khalifa Al Mubarak, is the Managing Director and Board Member.
-The Secretary General is Dr. Shaikha Salem Al Dhaheri and the Deputy Secretary General is Dr. Jaber Eidha Al Jaberi.
+Razan Khalifa Al Mubarak is the managing director and board member.
+The Secretary-General is Dr.Shaikha Salem Al Dhaheri.
 EAD has its main headquarters in the city of Abu Dhabi, with an office in Al Ain city.

+Role and impact

 In 2000, the Scimitar-horned oryx was officially declared extinct in the wild by the IUCN Red List.
 Beginning in 2016, efforts by the EAD together with the Sahara Conservation Fund, Zoological Society of London, Smithsonian Conservation Biology Institute, and the Government of Chad have successfully released 200 oryx that were bred in Abu Dhabi into the wild in Chad.
 In 2017, the reintroduction effort reported a number of successes including the first calves born in the wild in decades.
-The EAD has also undertaken a successful captive breeding programme and reintroduction efforts to reintroduce the Arabian oryx back into the wild.
-The Arabian oryx has moved from "Endangered" to the less-serious category of "Vulnerable" in the latest Red List of Threatened Species by the International Union for Conservation of Nature (IUCN). and in the Western Region of Abu Dhabi Emirate.
+The EAD has also undertaken a successful captive breeding program and reintroduction efforts to reintroduce the Arabian oryx back into the wild, with the population now standing at over 1,200 individuals across the Arabian Peninsula.

 Films

-The agency has produced documentary films including:
+The agency has produced multiple documentaries, including: